pedroaovieira/ctf/01_OSINT/hactoria_contract/road_nowhere/README.md

-# Hactoria - Road to Nowhere
+# Hacktoria - Road to Nowhere

-# Hactoria
+# Hacktoria

 Special Agent K, we’ll be needing your assistance on a geolocation matter.
 One of our clients, a medium sized European goverment agency, has requested we find a needle in a haystack.